Wolnosciowiec-Archive/docker-php-mysql-stack/README.md

 # Usage

-Clone this repository inside of you'r project's directory, and run `sudo docker-compose up`
+Clone this repository inside of you'r project's directory, and run `sudo docker-compose up --force-recreate --build` in one of suites directory

+# Forwarded ports
+- Database administration: localhost:8003
+- PHP7: localhost:8005
+- PHP5.6: localhost:8002